kvenkatesh5/dotfiles/README.md

 - install Messenger, Whatsapp, Slack for mac
 - install f.lux for screen brightness management (a bit annoying but helps eyes)
 - install Firefox Developer Edition
+- install Geany as a potential tool for editing
+- instlal Dropbox

 ## Dotfile management